The watermark protects the online image. Your prints will be delivered without any marking.

 Description

-Some 3,650 light-years away, in the constellation Monoceros, a cosmic bird spreads its wings across the darkness.
-The Seagull Nebula is a vast complex of interstellar gas and dust whose "wings" span more than 100 light-years.
-This cloud of ionized hydrogen glows in deep red, energized by the ultraviolet radiation of the young massive stars born within it.
+About 3,650 light-years away, in the constellation of Monoceros (the Unicorn), a cosmic bird spreads its wings in the dark.
+The Seagull Nebula is a vast cloud of gas and dust whose wingspan exceeds 100 light-years.
+Its hydrogen glows deep red, lit by the radiation of young massive stars born within it.

 Technical details